 Nothing great ever happened in the comfort zone.
 I can’t find who originally said this, but it’s so true!

 Ask for a sign.
 A gem from Gabby Bernstein’s The Universe Has Your Backreminded me that when, not if, you need help, ask for it.
 Clearly and honestly.
 Then believe you’re going to get it.
 It hasn’t proved me wrong yet.

 When you think you’ve surrendered, surrender more.
-This gem is straight from Gabby Bernstein that was SUCH a huge reminder that too often, I placed so much pressure on my own shoulders.
-Surrendering and letting go helped me to relax, refocus and really trust in God an The Universe having my back.
+This gem is straight from Gabby Bernstein, that was SUCH a huge reminder that too often, I placed so much pressure on my own shoulders.
+Surrendering and letting go helped me to relax, refocus and really trust in God and The Universe having my back.
 It creates such a mind shift that I know I can’t go back to how anxious everything used to make me before.

 Surround yourself with ONLY people that love and support you at your core.
 WOW!
 This was not easy for me to do in the beginning, but after seeing how different my life was, I am so grateful for the change.
 You can’t grow if you surround yourself with people that are holding you back, jealous of you, or dislike you.
 Toxic friendships and relationships will do you no good, and as scary a lesson as this was for me, having a core group around me now has led to me realising all that I am capable of, and that I am truly loved.

 I’ll be doing a whole separate post on this, so look out for that this month!

 2018 Thoughts, Word of the Year and Intentions